 SARMs work by binding to the androgen receptor and thus increasing testosterone levels, but with unique tissue selectivity.

 Thus, in theory, SARMs replicate the anabolic effects of steroids, but without the adverse effects; such as hypertrophy to the prostate, hypertension or liver damage.

 Unfortunately, in practice, SARMs can produce harsh side effects that not only may equal anabolic steroids; but also surpass their toxicity level.

 Dr. Thomas O’Connor, a member of our medical team, has hypothesized SARMs to be more dangerous than anabolic steroids.
 His verdict is based on 10 years of anecdotal evidence and the analysis of 2,000 patients’ labs.

 Dr. O’Connor has also observed SARMs to have deleterious effects on HDL (high-density lipoprotein) cholesterol, whilst causing moderate damage to the HPTA (hypothalamic-pituitary-testicular axis); resulting in temporary (yet significant) testosterone suppression.

-Furthermore, the positive effects of SARMs may only be mild, with small increases in muscle hypertrophy being experienced in clinical research (2).
+Furthermore, the positive effects of SARMs may not be as extreme compared to anabolic steroids, with modest increases in muscle hypertrophy being experienced in clinical research (2).
 In one study, SARMs-users gained 1-1.5kg of lean mass in a 4-6-week period.

 In contrast, users taking Testosterone Enanthate gained 5-7kg.
 Thus, SARMs may produce only 20% of the muscle gains of anabolic steroids (but with potentially as harsh side effects).